Garfield merchandise

-Garfield merchandise is merchandise based on the “Garfield” comic strip by Jim Davis.
-Garfield is one of the world's most profitable and widely syndicated comic strips, and was specifically designed to be marketable.
-Before the sale of Paws, Inc. in August 2019, all the profits from merchandise went to Paws, Inc., of which Jim Davis is the CEO and founder.The following is a compiled list of selected merchandise based on the franchise.
+Garfield merchandise is the merchandise based on the "Garfield" comic strip by Jim Davis.
+Garfield is one of the world's most prominent and widely syndicated comic strips, and was specifically designed to be marketable.
+Before the sale of Paws, Inc. in August 2019, all the profits from merchandise went to Paws, Inc., of which Jim Davis is the CEO and founder.
+The following is a compiled list of selected merchandise based on the franchise.

 Books

 Compilations

 Since 1980, Ballantine Books has published compilations containing reprints of Garfield comic strips as they appeared in newspapers.
-These books were originally printed in black and white, but Volumes 37 and later, as well as reissues of earlier volumes, have been in full color.
+These books were originally printed in black and white, but Volumes 37 and beyond, as well as reissues of earlier volumes, have been in full color.
 Each book collects approximately six months of comics, including the Sunday comics (which were in black and white prior to Volume 37).

-The titles of these books were styled as double entendre alluding to Garfield's weight (Note: an extra at the end of a Garfield compilation advertised "rejected book titles").
-These books introduced the "Garfield format" in publishing, whereby the rectangular books are horizontally oriented to match the comic strip dimensions; Davis has recalled having to invent the format to better fit the books on the store shelves.
-Volumes 37 and later introduced a new, larger square book in full color, showing the Sunday strips to be formatted in a size as they usually are, instead of shrunken-down to meet the book size.
-However, this means that the first panel after the logo box (called the drop panel, or throwaway gag, because newspapers can drop it without ruining the point of the strip) is no longer printed in the compilation books.
-These panels, however, are preserved on the eBook editions.
+The titles of these books were styled as double entendres alluding to Garfield’s weight.
+A special edition of a compilation noted rejected book titles throughout the series.
+These books introduced the "Garfield format" in publishing, whereby the rectangular books are horizontally oriented to match the comic strip dimensions.
+Davis has recalled having to invent the format to better fit the books on the store shelves.
+Volumes 37 and beyond introduced a new, larger, square book in full color, showing the Sunday strips to be formatted in their original size as opposed to the smaller book size.
+This means that the first panel after the logo box (called the drop panel, or throwaway gag) is no longer printed in the compilation books, but are preserved still on the eBook editions.

 Each of the original 36 books have been re-released in the new larger format, dubbed "Garfield Classics".